Clustering with missing data: which equivalent for Rubin's rules?: Method

-Rubin's rules (Equations \ref{rubin1} and \ref{rubin2}) have been developed for statistic $\QI$ in $\mathbb{R}$ \cite{Marshall09}.
-However, a clustering algorithm does not lie within this scope, since it can be expressed as a categorical variable $\Psi$ with values in the set of partitions of $\Nbind$ observations in $\Nbgroup$ clusters denoted $\mathcal{P}_{\Nbind,\Nbgroup}$.
+Rubin's rules (Equations \ref{rubin1} and \ref{rubin2}) have been developed for statistic $\QI$ in $\mathbb{R}$ \citep{Marshall09}.
+However, a clustering algorithm does not lie within this scope, since it can be expressed as a categorical variable $\Psi$ with values in the set of partitions of $\Nbind$ observations in $\Nbgroup$ clusters at the most.
+Thus, this paper aims to develop new rules in the context of cluster analysis: a first rule to pool the $\Nbtab$ realizations of $\Psi$ obtained from each imputed data set, as well as a second rule to compute a unique associated uncertainty measure which accounts for sample variability and missing values.
+Such an innovative methodology would offer a new way for applying any cluster analysis method on incomplete data.